NITCbase/nitcbase.github.io/docs/Roadmap/Stage03.md

 /* Converts a relation catalog record to RelCatEntry struct
     We get the record as Attribute[] from the BlockBuffer.getRecord() function.
     This function will convert that to a struct RelCatEntry type.
-*/
-void RelCacheTable::recordToRelCatEntry(union Attribute record[RELCAT_NO_ATTRS],
+NOTE: this function expects the caller to allocate memory for `*relCatEntry` */ void RelCacheTable::recordToRelCatEntry(union Attribute record[RELCAT_NO_ATTRS],
                                         RelCatEntry* relCatEntry) {